Key Points

 USCIS may use each member's birth evidence to establish the family relationships at the heart of the petition.
 Unlike US birth certificates — which list parents' names directly on the document — Japanese certificates only show the individual's birth, so the family register is often used alongside as a family-link document.

-We can handle multiple documents for the same family — for example, 5 documents covering both parents and 3 children.
-Batch discounts are available for these cases; just let us know the family composition at the quote stage.
+We can handle multiple documents for the same family in the same engagement where needed.
+A bundle package may be available where multiple related documents are requested together; please let us know the family composition at the quote stage.

 How long is the Birth Acceptance Certificate valid for overseas submission?